jacurtis813/first-lesson/README.md

 * HTML forms, using inputs and labels
 * Learn all input types and how they work
 * Creating forms with placeholders
+* Create an action and method to show the meaning of how? and why?
+* In this case we have used the action of : http://wikipedia.org and the method of : GET.
+Once clicking submit this brought us to the wikipedia web browser for the get request we placed within the form.
+This is just to show how we can send data to.
+However we will learn how to create our own back-end so that way we do have some place to get and pull data.
+* Working with labels in the form